-But I couldn’t and wouldn’t of done all of this and work so hard if I didn’t love to travel.
+But I couldn’t and wouldn’t have done all of this and worked so hard if I didn’t love to travel.
 That’s important.
 To really love it.
 Travelling is my ultimate vice, my escapism, my addiction I suppose.
 That’s the most important lesson, if you do what you love, it doesn’t feel like work.

 If I had written a letter for myself a year ago for me to read now, it would say;